makrai/notes/bostan18-text-emo-corpora.md

 ## 4.2 Results

 ### Within-corpus emotion classification.
-Tab 3 + the diagonal of Figure 2.
-These
+Tab 3 + the diagonal of Figure 2

-* should be interpreted in context to the similarity analysis in Figure 1.
-We
+* should be interpreted in context to the similarity analysis in Figure 1
   * some datasets and domains are more difficult to be modeled than others
-* “easiest” dataset seems to be Emotion-Stimulus, followed by EmoInt.
-The
+* “easiest” dataset seems to be Emotion-Stimulus, followed by EmoInt
-  <~ both datasets are constructed for different tasks (stimulus and intensity
+  <~ both datasets are constructed for different tasks (stimulus and intensity)
-  -> our task [formulation?] does not suit these two very well
+  ~> our task [formulation?] does not suit these two very well
-  * Next are Blogs and DailyDialogs.
-In contrast,
+  * Next are Blogs and DailyDialogs
-  * CrowdFlower and Electoral-Tweets seem to be the most challenging in the
+  * CrowdFlower and Electoral-Tweets seem to be the most challenging
-    * For CrowdFlower, the results are due to the larger label set, which makes
+    * For CrowdFlower, the results are due to the larger label set
       * Mostly, the emotions that occur less frequently (like surprise) show
       * In addition, manual inspection shows that this data is comparably noisy
       * generally worse performance on Twitter data than on most other domains